 The self-referential university may be an educational platform for the sharing of artistic and non-artistic knowledge built around the tension between physical and virtual, and also a laboratory for the research of VIRALITY as a sort of new “avant-garde”.
 The information is as much useful, globally and universally speaking, as far as it can be disseminated in some sort of augmented reality.
 A Pop University, or a university where “pop culture”, in its more profound and transdisciplinary assumption, is the only subject matter.
 Modern University should embrace this.
 I would only believe in a low-brow university.
 I would only believe in a God that knows how to dance.
 To pop music!
 (Sorry, Nietzsche…) I would only believe in a Pop University.

-Therefore, “University” can be seen as a meta-educational project where the concepts of post-human creativity, mashup culture, and “participatory knowledge” are the main focus.
-I envision a project built upon a collaborational platform organized in a non-hierarchical system, where processes of e-writing, e-learning and free data sharing are the core methodologies.
+I envision a meta-educational project built upon a collaborational platform organized in a non-hierarchical system, where processes of e-writing, e-learning and free data sharing are the core methodologies.
 Aesthetically speaking, the project may get direct inspiration from a site-specific project developed by Swiss artist Thomas Hirschhorn — “The Precarious Museum”, Albinet, France (2004).
 The most important artistic action was to bring well-known works of art to the highly unprotected environment of the streets, for everybody to experience them outside the framework of big cultural institutions.
 Another visual artist and researcher I would like to bring along is Mark Dion, whose science-based work proposes non-artistic methodologies in order to mirror the abundance of information we are all plunged in.
 Quoting: “Never in History the world has a culture been so based on stuff”.

 To organize and to systematize that amount of stuff is then the final goal of University, by collaborating with a group of artists, designers and thinkers who may be able to build a new taxonomy for the brand new art practices of today.
-University aims to be this “artistic simulated universe” where a group of self-proclaimed students and teachers (or students that are teachers, or teachers that are students) are invited to create a learning system purposefully designed for the annulment of Art by the means of Art itself.
-Or: how can we reach Art without being through Art?
-Therefore, the purpose of a universal university, or a Multiversity, has to be based on the following mission: despising all the misleading confusions between Art and Tourism, Sports, Culture (and Cultural Heritage), Aesthetics, Design, Anthropology, Sociology, Museology, Art History, Art Criticism, Curatorship, Handicraft, Childcare, Spirituality, Religion, Therapy, Pedagogy, Engineering, Psychology, Drama, Economy, Political Propaganda, Merchandising, Advertising, etc., etc., etc..
+University aims to be this “artistic simulated universe” where a group of self-proclaimed students and teachers (or students that are teachers, or teachers that are students) are invited to collaboratively create a a universal university, or a Multiversity, despising all the misleading confusions between Art and Tourism, Sports, Culture (and Cultural Heritage), Aesthetics, Design, Anthropology, Sociology, Museology, Art History, Art Criticism, Curatorship, Handicraft, Childcare, Spirituality, Religion, Therapy, Pedagogy, Engineering, Psychology, Drama, Economy, Political Propaganda, Merchandising, Advertising, etc., etc., etc..
 By despising the aforementioned fields, the university mission will probably be confused with them.
 That’s the charming price to pay if we want to build a university out of its own debris… At the university scientific laboratory, Art should be surgically separated from Entertainment as well.
 But we should not throw Entertainment in the trash bin.
 TV series and reality shows are the literature of the new century (Salman Rushdie once said in an article for Telegraph…).

 University aims to create a “collaborative trans-thinking platform” (both virtual and physical) capable of integrate different departments and people coming from different areas of expertise, a hybrid space where the art practice will be intertwined with the realms of science and technology, leading to some sort of hyper-surveilled system.
 An academic environment where we are always “seen”, within a physical-virtual display that I like to call: a prison without walls.